 Arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Halesi Treks who will take to the hotel.
 We get our equipment checked by our climbing leader, get introduced to fellow participants, and discuss our trip.
 In the evening, there will be a welcome dinner in a traditional Nepali restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.

 Early in the morning flight to Lukla.
 It takes around half an hour flight to reach Tenzing and Hillary airport Lukla.
 Lukla is a small city in the lap of High Mountain.
-It is commence point of our trek.
+It commences point of our trek.
 After having breakfast we start our trek to Chutanga.
-The trial goes straight from lukla up to 1 hour then slightly ascent up to Chutanga.
+The trail goes straight from Lukla up to 1 hour then slightly ascent up to Chutanga.
 We have to walk through the pristine of Rhododendron (National flower of Nepal) and pine.
 It takes around 3 hrs.
-From Lukal to Chutanga.
+From Lukla to Chutanga.

 We continue our trek the next day from Chutanga, the adventure begins with a steep climb to cross the Kalo Himal Ridge in the Nau Lekh range which separates the Khumbu from the Hinku Valley.
 A steep uphill climb brings us to a cairned notch in the ridge with a collection of Buddhist prayer flags at 4,450m.
 This small pass is called the Zatrwa Og, from here the path traverses across a boulder slope, round a corner and climbs once again to the Zatrwa-La at 4,600 m.
 In bad weather to find the path of our route can be quite misleading, so care should be taken but with fine weather, the views across the Dudh Kosi towards Karyolung and the Lumding Himal.
 Overnight at Thuli Kharka.

 Today the guides will carry out the last minute checking of the gears for the climb, and then arrange if any equipment becomes necessary to rent.
-Thereafter, we shall provide training on peak climbing techniques and the proper ways of using climbing gears such as the ice axe, climbing boots and crampons, harness, ascender, etc. Overnight at Khare.
+Thereafter, we shall provide training on peak climbing techniques and the proper ways of using climbing gears such as the ice ax, climbing boots, and crampons, harness, ascender, etc. Overnight at Khare.